Aiven-Open/klaw-docs/docs/HowTo/topics/Promote-a-topic.md

 To promote a topic, follow these steps:

 1. In Klaw, select **Topics** on the navigation bar.
-2. Select the specific Kafka Topic you wish to promote to the higher environment.
+2. Select the specific Apache Kafka topic you wish to promote to the higher environment.
 3. Click the **Promote to \[Next Environment\]** button to promote the topic to the next environment.